Yomguithereal/talisman/structures/bk-tree.md

 title: Buckhard-Keller Tree
 ---

-Buckhard-Keller trees are data structures usually used to index strings and search strings using distance metrics such as the [Levenshtein]({{ site.baseurl }}/metrics/distance#levenshtein) distance.
+Buckhard-Keller trees are data structures usually used to index strings that one can then query using distance metrics such as the [Levenshtein]({{ site.baseurl }}/metrics/distance#levenshtein) distance.

 ## Use case